eurisko-us/eurisko-us.github.io/_posts/2021-06-01-depth-first-and-breadth-first-search.md

 In the context of cities connected by railroad tracks, node A would be your home city.
 The directed edge $A \to B$ represents a railroad that goes from city A to city B (but does not go back to city A).
 From city A, we can only go to city B. From city B, we can only go to city C (since the edge connecting B and D is $D \to B$, not $B \to D$).
 City C can only go to city E. When we get to city E, we can either go to city D (which in turn will allow us to loop back to city A city B) or city F (from which we can go to city D).

+<h2>Depth-First and Breadth-First Search</h2>

+Now that we know what graphs and directed graphs are, we can introduce depth-first and breadth-first search.
+As implied by the name, these methods traverse the graph by prioritizing either depth or breadth.

+<b>Depth-first search</b> prioritizes depth.
+Starting at some node in the graph, we travel along one of the edges that connects to this node.
+This edge takes us to a new node, and we repeat the process, traveling along one of the edges that connects to the new node.
+This takes us deeper and deeper into the graph.
+Once we reach a node for which there are no more edges that we can travel along, we backtrack and go back up the graph until there is a path that we haven't taken already.
+We then go deep down the path as far as possible, and then repeat the process until we've visited each and every node in the graph.